Nanfeizhilu/FGS_DTI_Predition/README.md

 # FGS_DTI_Predition
-The implemetaion of the paper "Fine-Grained Selective similairty integartion method for DTI prediction", please see [the paper](https://academic.oup.com/bib/advance-article-abstract/doi/10.1093/bib/bbad085/7076223?utm_source=advanceaccess&utm_campaign=bib&utm_medium=email) for more details
+The implemetaion of the paper "Fine-Grained Selective similairty integartion method for DTI prediction", please see [the paper](https://academic.oup.com/bib/advance-article-abstract/doi/10.1093/bib/bbad085/7076223?utm_source=advanceaccess&utm_campaign=bib&utm_medium=email) for more details.

 The codes were tested on Python 3.7